PrathameshMaske13/Demo/README.md

 # Demo
-this is my 1st git repository.
+This is my 1st git repository.